What Do Machine Feeder and Offbearer Do?

 Other Machine Feeder & Offbearer Job Titles

-In the United States, there were 87,700 jobs for Machine Feeder and Offbearer in 2016.
+In 2016, there was an estimated number of 87,700 jobs in the United States for Machine Feeder and Offbearer.
 New jobs are being produced at a rate of 1.7% which is below the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for Machine Feeder and Offbearer by 2026.
 The BLS estimates 12,000 yearly job openings in this field.

 The states with the most job growth for Machine Feeder & Offbearer are New Mexico, South Carolina, and Arizona.
 Watch out if you plan on working in Alaska, Hawaii, or Massachusetts.
 These states have the worst job growth for this type of profession.